gotthardp/lorawan-server/doc/Nodes.md

 ## General

-Nodes are active devices.
-For each network node you can set:
+For each active network Node you can set:
  * *DevAddr* of the node
  * *Region* that determines the LoRaWAN regional parameters
  * *Application* identifier corresponding to one of the [Applications](Applications.md) configured.